ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 }
 ```

-`MyPluginView` can {@link module:ui/view~View#createCollection create own view collections} and populate them during the life cycle of the editor.
+`MyPluginView` can {@link module:ui/view~View#createCollection create its own view collections} and populate them during the life cycle of the editor.
 There is no limit to the depth of the UI tree, which usually looks like this:

 ```
 EditorUIView